 \section{Conclusion}

-Previous studies performed on galaxy cluster detection with the tSZ effect have shown that a tSZ-map based approach is not optimal and less-efficient than a multi-frequency based approach \citep{mel12}.
-However, we have demonstrated that a tSZ-map combined with a filtering based on an ANN quality assessment enables to construct competitive tSZ source catalogue even with simple detection methods.
-Our combined approach consists of building an ANN quality assessed tSZ map, MILCANN.\\ The utilization of the MILCANN full-sky map is tailored for galaxy cluster detection.
-In particular, the MILCANN tSZ map presents a significantly lower level of noise and foreground residuals than standard tSZ maps.
-However, the ANN-filtering procedure produces a distorsion of the tSZ signal shape and flux.
-Consequently, the MILCANN map can only be used for galaxy cluster detection purpose and it is not suited for other tSZ analysis such as scaling relations, profiles, or angular power spectrum.\\ From the MILCANN tSZ map, we have constructed the HAD source catalog that contains 3969 galaxy cluster candidates, with an estimated purity of 90\%.
-This catalog reaches the same purity level than previous galaxy cluster catalog produced from the Planck data \citep{PSZ2} but contains a number of objects 2.5 times larger than the PSZ2 catalog, achieving galaxy clusters detection down to $M_{500} = 10^{14}$ M$_\odot$.\\ We have verified that the number of sources in the HAD catalog is consistent with the expected galaxy cluster abundance derived in the cosmological frame set by the Planck SZ analysis. \\ Additionally, comparing the HAD catalog with ancillary catalogs, we demonstrated that the HAD galaxy clusters candidates contains new tSZ detections at high redshift and low richness. \\ Finally we have shown that the sources detected in the MILCANN map present an excess of convergence in CMB lensing maps, compatible with galaxy cluster masses of $2\,10^{14}$ M$_\odot$ , and host galaxies with the same spectral behavior than Planck PSZ2 galaxy cluster member galaxies (elliptical, spiral galaxies, and LRG at $z < 1$).\\
+Previous studies have shown that a tSZ-map based approach is not optimal and less-efficient than a multi-frequency based approach \citep{mel12} to detect clusters of galaxies via their tSZ signal.
+However, we have demonstrated that an ANN quality assessed tSZ map, MILCANN, enables to construct a competitive tSZ source catalogue even with a simple detection method.

+The matched-filtering and the ANN weighting process involved in the construction of the MILCANN tSZ-map makes its utilization tailored for tSZ-cluster detection.
+In particular, the MILCANN tSZ-map presents a significantly lower level of noise and foreground residuals than standard tSZ maps.
+However, the ANN weighting procedure produces a distorsion of the tSZ signal both in shape and in flux.
+Consequently, the MILCANN map can only be used for cluster detection purposes and it is not suited for other analysis such as tSZ scaling relations, profiles, or angular power spectrum.\\ From the MILCANN tSZ map, we have constructed the HAD source catalogue containing 3969 cluster candidates, with an estimated purity of 90\%.
+This catalogue is more than twice as large as the $Planck$ catalogue \citep{PSZ2}, achieving cluster detection down to $M_{500} = 10^{14}$ M$_\odot$, and reaches the same purity level.\\ We have verified that the number of sources in the HAD catalogue is consistent with the expected cluster abundance. \\ Additionally, comparing the HAD catalogue with ancillary catalogues, we demonstrated that the HAD galaxy clusters candidates contains new tSZ detections at high redshift and low richness. \\ Finally we have shown that the sources detected in the MILCANN map present an excess of convergence in the {\it $Planck$} CMB lensing map, compatible with cluster masses of $2\,10^{14}$ M$_\odot$, and host galaxies with the same spectral behavior than $Planck$ PSZ2 galaxy cluster member galaxies (elliptical, spiral galaxies, and LRG at $z < 1$).\\